Busta Jones: Later career and death

-Busta worked with video director Robert Milton Wallace for "My Hands are Shaking" featuring harrowing footage from the Tiananmen Square massacre where Chinese authorities cracked down on a civil rights protest by students in 1989.
+Continuing his musical career in London, Jones worked with video director Robert Milton Wallace for "My Hands are Shaking" featuring harrowing footage from the Tiananmen Square massacre where Chinese authorities cracked down on a civil rights protest by students in 1989.
 When asked how he dealt with his own experiences of inequality and racism he said his mother had told him to "just laugh" and he did.

-Jones died of heart failure on December 6, 1995 in Memphis, Tennessee.
+Jones died of heart failure on December 6, 1995, in Memphis, Tennessee.